 Mastering math fluency and number sense is critical to setting students up for success in future mathematics courses.
 When students have the ability to perform mathematical problems quickly and accurately without relying on memorization, and truly understand the relationships between numbers and how those numbers are affected by mathematical operations, they have a strong knowledge foundation that can be built upon in higher grade levels.

-This webinar from the Consortium on Reaching Excellence in Education (CORE) describes the characteristics of effective math fluency practice and offers ideas for many engaging math fluency activities and number sense activities that you can start using in your classroom right away.
+This webinar from the CORE, Inc., describes the characteristics of effective math fluency practice and offers ideas for many engaging math fluency activities and number sense activities that you can start using in your classroom right away.

 Teaching math fluency and number sense requires more than helping students memorize their math facts.
 This webinar explains that the following characteristics can ensure that your math fluency interventions and math fluency activities are effective at teaching students the foundational mathematics skills they need for future success.